nek7u/ClockMoe/README.md

 3. [Manage Rainmeter] window > [Skins] tab
 4. Select the **ClockMoe\Digital\Skin.ini** and [Load]
 ### Usage
-- Right-click to access the option settings.
+- Right-click the skin to access the option settings.
 - Scroll the mouse wheel button to resize the skin.
 - Middle-click to change the clock style.
 - Double-click to open `https://time.is/` <default> in a browser.